nokia/vscode-netconf/README.md

   To check the logs, use the console-view part of `Developer tools` (accessible from `Help`).

-* **Option: SSH keep-alive**

-  Keep-alives can be enabled to automatically detect, if the underlying SSHv2 session has died.

-* **Status-bar icons**

-  The status-bar allows to pick a NETCONF server from the list of configured servers (extension settings), and to connect/disconnect to the server.
-If connected, the system will show how much data has been received so far from the NETCONF server.

-  In addition, it is possible execute unfiltered `<get/>` and `<get-config/>` requests directly from status-bar, without the need to open the command palette.

-  If the connected NETCONF server supports the candidate datastore, additional icons will appear to lock/unlock, validate, discard changes and commit the candidate datastore.

-* **Send RPC from Editor Title**

-  If an XML document is opened in a TextEditor, the `Run` menu will provide a shortcut to send this as request to the NETCONF server.

 ## Compatibility

 Following vendors and device families have been tested so far: